 - MOP

 NOTE 1: As an alternative to disabling the HTTP service, it is also possible for this service to remain active for reasons of user friendliness.
-In this case, however, queries to the web service may not be answered directly on this port but from a redirected to HTTPS service.
+In this case, however, queries to the web service are not answered directly on this port but from a redirected to HTTPS service.

 Note 2: Full documentation of required protocols and services of the network product and their purpose needs to be provided by the vendor as prerequisite for the test case.